mick/gh-geojson-map/readme.md

 Now with pmtiles files, those can be served with the pmtiles cli or on cloudflare workers.

-You can see this in action at XXXXXXXXXXX
+You can see this in action at https://mick.github.io/gh-geojson-map/